OzYossarian/OpenSourceResearch/QEC Subgroup/Future Meetings.md

 ## Future Meetings

-Tuesdays at 3pm (generally).
+Tuesdays at 4pm, unless stated otherwise.
 Zoom link in Slack channel.
+If there's nothing in the schedule, we default to a chit-chat meeting!

 | When                  | Where  | What                                                                                        | Resources                            |
 |-----------------------|--------|---------------------------------------------------------------------------------------------|--------------------------------------|